Scripture Reference: Joshua 9:1-10:15

-Because of an all night march, Israel took the enemy by surprise (10:9).
+Because of an all-night march, Israel took the enemy by surprise (Joshua 10:9).
 This and the hailstorm that the Lord provided caused mass confusion among the enemy and gave Joshua the advantage.

 The Lord answered Joshua’s request and caused the sun to stand still.
-This long day, aided by a hailstorm (10:11), would have added to the confusion of Joshua’s surprise attack.
-We don’t know exactly what happened when the sun stood still in the sky (10:13).
-Any disruption in the laws of creation concerning the sun’s movement would disrupt a huge number of other laws.
+This long day, aided by a hailstorm (Joshua 10:11), would have added to the confusion of Joshua’s surprise attack.
+We don’t know exactly what happened when the sun stood still in the sky (Joshua 10:13).
+One possible way of looking at this is to note that any disruption in the laws of creation concerning the sun’s movement would disrupt a huge number of other laws.
 Some parts of the globe would burn while others would freeze.
 Whatever happened, it was a miracle performed by God to gain victory for Israel.
 It is good to remember that a miracle always does interrupt a law of the universe.
 That is why it is called a miracle!
 Only the Lord can do that.
 Read Psalm 74:16; Jeremiah 32:17, 27.

 Way to Introduce the Story: